Mattia Perin: Juventus

-On 8 June 2018, Perin signed for Juventus on a four-year contract for a fee of €12 million plus €3 million in bonuses; he was initially expected to compete with Wojciech Szczęsny for a starting spot, following the departure of Gianluigi Buffon.
+On 8 June 2018, Perin signed for Juventus on a four-year contract for a fee of €12 million plus €3 million in bonuses.
+Following the departure of Gianluigi Buffon, he was initially expected to compete with Wojciech Szczęsny for a starting spot.
 Perin made his Juventus debut on 26 September 2018, keeping a clean sheet in a 2–0 home win over Bologna.
 On 1 April 2019, he injured his right shoulder.
-He only made a total of nine competitive appearances for the club throughout the season, all of which came in Serie A, as Juventus finished the season as league champions.
+Perin only made a total of nine competitive appearances for the club throughout the season, all of which came in Serie A, as Juventus finished the season as league champions.

-In July, Perin was linked with a move to Portuguese side Benfica; however, he failed his medical, due to a shoulder injury, and the transfer was not completed.
-Due to the return of Buffon as a back-up to Szczęsny, Perin was relegated to the role of the club's fourth goalkeeper, behind Carlo Pinsoglio; as such, in September, he was subsequently excluded from Juventus's 22–player Champions League squad by manager Maurizio Sarri.
+In July 2019, Perin was linked with a move to Portuguese club Benfica.
+However, he failed his medical due to a shoulder injury, cancelling the transfer.
+Due to the return of Buffon as a back-up to Szczęsny, Perin was relegated to the role of the club's fourth goalkeeper, behind Carlo Pinsoglio.
+As a result, in September, he was subsequently excluded from Juventus's 22–player Champions League squad by manager Maurizio Sarri.

-On 2 January 2020, he rejoined Genoa on loan until the end of the 2019–20 season.
+On 2 January 2020, Perin rejoined Genoa on loan until the end of the 2019–20 season.
 He made his first appearance since his return three days later, in a 2–1 home win over Sassuolo in Serie A. On 5 September 2020, he rejoined Genoa on loan until the end of the 2020–21 season.

 In the summer of 2021, Perin returned to Juventus as a back-up to Szczęsny.
-He made his debut from his return on 26 September, in a 3–2 win against Sampdoria in Serie A. On 8 December, he made his UEFA Club Competition and UEFA Champions League debut in a 1–0 home win over Malmö in Juventus's final first-round match of the latter competition, which saw them top their group.
+He made his debut from his return on 26 September, in a 3–2 victory against Sampdoria in Serie A. On 8 December, he made his UEFA Club Competition and UEFA Champions League debut in a 1–0 home victory against Malmö in Juventus' final first round match of the latter competition, which saw them top their group.
+In January 2022, he started in Juventus's 2–1 defeat to Inter in the 2021 Supercoppa Italiana.
 On 14 April 2022, Juventus announced his contract had been extended until 2025.

-On 15 May 2024, Perin started in Juventus's 1–0 victory over Atalanta in the 2024 Coppa Italia final, keeping a clean-sheet.
+On 15 May 2024, Perin started in Juventus' 1–0 victory against Atalanta in the 2024 Coppa Italia final, keeping a clean-sheet.

+Palermo

+On 26 August 2026, Perin moved to Palermo on a multi-year contract.